 On July 1, 2013 we signed a definitive agreement to sell our Intuit Financial Services (IFS) business and on August 1, 2013 we completed the sale for approximately \$1.025 billion in cash.
-We recorded a gain on the disposal of IFS of approximately \$36 million, net of income taxes, in the first quarter of fiscal 2014.
+We recorded a \$44 million pre-tax gain on the disposal of IFS that was partially offset by a related income tax provision of approximately \$8 million, resulting in a net gain on disposal of approximately \$36 million in the first quarter of fiscal 2014.
 The decision to sell the IFS business was a result of management's desire to focus resources on our offerings for small businesses, consumers, and accounting professionals.
 The IFS business comprised substantially all of our former Financial Services reportable segment.